jroller33/WiFi_DoS_Attack/README.md

 ```
 ## Description

-These scripts must be run on [Kali Linux](https://www.kali.org/).
+These scripts will only run on [Kali Linux](https://www.kali.org/).
 It's easiest to create a virtual machine and install kali on the vm.